safelabshqold/press_kit/README.md

 - __Privacy Focused__ | Safe will never sell or lend user's data to a third party (anyone really).
 The user will always decide what happens with their data.

 - __Multiple Device Inclusion__ | Safe allows for multiple devices to maximize use of the app.
 This way, users will never have to worry about not having a way to document an incident.

+### Media

+All Safe logos and app screenshots can be found [here](https://drive.google.com/drive/folders/1qJTS4dfpHhbLoazM7SphM9EldVI1pApv).

+### Pricing

+Safe is free of charge.
+No in-app-purchases or subscriptions.
+This could potentially change but for now, just sign up [here](https://markmusic999.typeform.com/to/jJ7yDJ9T). and give us feedback.
+That is more to us valuable than money.

+### About Us

+Safe was co-founded by [Mark Music](https://twitter.com/markmusic2727), currently CEO, and [Filippo Fonseca](https://twitter.com/filippofonseca), currently CTO.
+Mark and Filippo are both originally from San Jose, Costa Rica where they created Safe Labs back in June, 2020.
+It started as a way for both Mark and Filippo to remotely contribute to the Black Lives Matter cause.

+### Any Questions?

+If you have any questions at all, please don't hesitate to reach out.
+We'd be happy to answer anything!